Below are your most common questions.

 How do I change my schedule?

 Students who need to change their schedule may do this with their advisor.
 Online registration is only available during registration and the first week of classes.
 At all other times, registration or add/drop forms are required.
 Off-campus locations, students can have their advisors email changes and approvals to firstname.lastname@example.org.

 After the first week of classes, adding is at the discretion of the instructor who teaches the course.
 So students need both the instructor and the advisor permission to add.

 A student who drops any courses after the first two weeks of classes isn't reimbursed unless they withdraw from ALL of their courses for the term.
 For dropped courses after the first two weeks and up to the 60% point of the term W grades will be issued.
 These W grades are not calculated in the student's GPA.

 Students may not drop courses after the 60% point of the term.
 If they stop attending after the 60% point, they will remain on the class roster and receive an earned grade, usually F or NP.

 Failure to Attend Class

 What happens if I just stop attending classes?

 It is important to ensure that drop slips are turned in promptly.
 The only way for the student to know whether the drop slip has been processed is to check their VSC official schedule in Web Services.

 Withdrawal from the College

 What happens if I withdraw from the college?

-Students who withdraw from all their classes prior to the 60% point of the term will receive W grades and be reimbursed.
+Students who withdraw from all their classes prior to the 60% point of the term will receive W grades and receive prorated reimbursement.
 Students who withdraw after the 60% point do not get reimbursed for tuition and receive earned grades in all their classes, usually F or NP grades.